monaxov/acadia/README.md

 There is a project called [the Accessible Graphs Project ](https://accessiblegraphs.org/english_guides/learnMore-en.html?lang=en), that exploits more or less the same idea.
 You can install a client with pip and then upload your data to a web application.
 Once it is done, a representation   opens in a default browser.
-It is accessible  not only with audio interface, but also with screenreader and Braile display.
+It is accessible  not only with audio interface, but also with a screenreader and a Braille display.
-Though the main concept  seems to be   realized, there are some features that in our humble opinion decrease its practical meaning:
+Though the main concept  seems to be   realized, there are some features that, in our humble opinion, decrease its practical meaning:

 - the number of values that can be represented is limited to  29 items
 - presence of an Internet connection  is vital